nikolas-virionis/polynomial-regression/README.md

 Just like exponentials, it can sometimes be described by some crazy polynomials, though it loses accuracy quickly

 - Sinusoidal:
-Unlike the previously mentioned, a senoide is not so easy to represent, consistently, bt polynomials, it always fits perfect to the data that you test the model with but then predictions go 100% wrong, then this specificity is more than necessary
+Unlike the previously mentioned, a senoide is not so easy to represent, consistently, by polynomials, it always fits perfect to the data that you test the model with but then predictions go 100% wrong, then this specificity is more than necessary

 - Logistic:
 Similarly to the previous, a logistic curve is not so easily represented by a polynomial and needs to have its own regression model in order to be better represented and be more reliable for predictions